Vinteuil Sonata: Possible models for the sonata

 Proust was not a musician, but his description of the music is sufficiently detailed for comparisons to be made with various violin sonatas which the author is known to have heard.

-One relevant example is the Violin Sonata in A major by César Franck, which was written in 1886.
+One relevant example is the Violin Sonata in A major by César Franck, an undoubted masterpiece which was written in 1886 as a wedding gift for the violinist Eugène Ysaÿe.
 Franck's themes reappear in different movements of the sonata which presents parallels to the Vinteuil Sonata.
+Neville Jason in his biography of Proust says that the author attended a performance of the Franck Sonata given by George Enescu.
+Afterwards he wrote enthusiastically about the concert to a friend and added a description of the Vinteuil Sonata to his draft of Swann's Way.

-Proust took an interest in Franck and in the third part of A la recherche, Sodom et Gomorrhe, we read about his sonata for violin and piano.
+Proust took an interest in Franck and in the third part of À la recherche, Sodom et Gomorrhe, we read about his sonata for violin and piano.

 Attention has also been drawn to a sonata by the lesser-known Guillaume Lekeu, who described his work as being for piano and violin rather than violin and piano.

+In his 2015 book, André Vincens suggests that during a four-week honeymoon between Proust and the composer Reynaldo Hahn, the latter "played for his friend his Sonata in D minor, one phrase of which struck him so deeply that it would become not only the ‘national anthem of their relationship,’ but also the famous ‘little phrase of Vinteuil’ that accompanies the love affair between Swann and Odette in La Recherche."

 French musicologist Georges Kan says it could be Johannes Brahms' Violin Sonata No. 2 in A major, Op.
 100. He locates "the little phrase" at bar 89 in the last movement.
 This passage in F sharp minor appears three times, "quasi andante", and ends the piece.
 When Mme.
 Verdurin is crying "Just as though, 'in the Ninth', he said "we need only have the Finale", or "just the overture" of The Meistersingers one naturally thinks about Beethoven or Wagner, but it should be understood as Brahms' Ninth Sonata (Op.
 100 is the ninth in chronology) dubbed "Meistersinger" for its Wagnerian accents, the finale of which is reminiscent of the overture to The Meistersingers.
 Georges Kan specifies that "a four-hand piano arrangement was available since 1887 at Simrock and Proust could have had some information about a coming issue of Paul Klengel's piano version".

 Maria and Nathalia Milstein, concert musicians and sisters, made the case in 2017 that Gabriel Pierné’s Sonata for violin and piano in D minor, Opus 36, is the model for the sonata.